The Aspiring Solopreneur

 Matt Theriault:

 So I think if I would have made the transition straight from the music business where I had a big bank account over to real estate to where I didn't have a big bank account, that might have been really tough.
 But I went down so far and so low and had a real attitude adjustment imposed upon me that, you know, it was like, okay.
 Here we go.
 34 is not that old.
-Even though I I just turned 55, and I think how ridiculous it was when I was 34 years old, and I thought I was, like, past my prime.
+Even though I just turned 55, and I think how ridiculous it was when I was 34 years old, and I thought I was, like, past my prime.

 Matt Theriault:

 And I remember being depressed about that.
 But, I was like, wow.
-If if I guess, mentally, that what the real shift was, what happens if I don't do anything?
+I guess, mentally, what the real shift was, what happens if I don't do anything?
 What happens if I just stay the course and do what I'm doing right now?
 Where will I be in 5 years?

 Matt Theriault: